 Carefully drape the netting over the bush or stretch of bushes and tuck the edges around all of the fruit.
 Cover the plant to the ground if possible.
 This will keep the birds from hopping under the netting and getting at the fruit that way.
 As far as the netting goes, that’s all there is to it.
 However, there is a possibility that some little bird might get tangled in the netting, so keep an eye on it.

-Otherwise, to create a reverse aviary, use 7-foot bamboo poles or the like to create a structure that surrounds the blueberries and then cover that with netting.
+Otherwise, to create a reverse aviary, use 7 foot (2 m.) bamboo poles or the like to create a structure that surrounds the blueberries and then cover that with netting.
 Staple the net into place.
 You could also use hoops to build a tunnel covered with netting if you have a long line of berries or purchase a crop cage or bird control pop-up net that fits over raised beds.

 There are other ways to protect blueberries from birds besides netting.
-There are chemical repellents that are said to keep the birds away, but it sounds like the results are short term – about 3 days post application.
+There are chemical repellents that are said to keep the birds away, but it sounds like the results are short term– about three days post application.
 Commercial growers also apply sugar syrup to blueberry shrubs.
 The downside of this is that while it does indeed repel birds, it increases the incidence of Japanese beetles and yellow jackets.